K1ltu/UnlimitedTech/README.md

 Warning 2
-   -this pack contains gregtech it has been reduced vastly -in difficulty by unerfing non greggy things and is not -required for pack progression
+   -this pack contains gregtech it has been reduced vastly -in difficulty by un-nerfing non greggy things and is not -required for pack progression

 Check us out @ https://minecraft.curseforge.com/projects/unlimitedtech